 During March 2020, the World Health Organization declared the rapidly growing coronavirus outbreak to be a global pandemic.
 The COVID-19 pandemic has significantly impacted health and economic conditions throughout the United States.
-Beginning in March 2020, the Company reduced store hours to allow sufficient time to restock its shelves and perform additional cleaning, and the Company has also limited the number of customers in its stores at any one time.
-The Company may further restrict the operations of its stores and its distribution facility if it deems this necessary or if recommended or mandated by authorities.
+Beginning in March 2020, the Company reduced store hours to allow sufficient time to restock its shelves and perform additional cleaning, and the Company was also limited the number of customers in its stores at any one time.
+As of August 1, 2020, the Company has returned to normal operating hours in each of its stores.
+The Company may again restrict the operations of its stores and its distribution facility if it deems this appropriate or if recommended or mandated by authorities.